-I would like to begin this morning by reading a text from Isaiah that highlights the God-centeredness of God.
+I would like to begin by reading a text from Isaiah that highlights the God-centeredness of God.
 Perhaps more than any other text, this one calls attention to the supremacy of God to God.
-It’s Isaiah 48:9-11, and God is declaring why he has chosen to have mercy on the people of Israel in their rebellion and distress.
+It’s Isaiah 48:9–11, and God is declaring why he has chosen to have mercy on the people of Israel in their rebellion and distress.

 For my name’s sake I defer my anger, for the sake of my praise I restrain it for you, that I may not cut you off.
 Behold, I have refined you, but not like silver; I have tried you in the furnace of affliction.
 For my own sake, for my own sake, I do it, for how should my name be profaned?
 My glory I will not give to another.

 The burden I want to deliver this morning is this: God is a very important person and he does not like being taken for granted.

 Suppose you ask a man, for example, the president of a company: “Under God, who’s the most important person in your life?”
 And suppose he says, “Probably my vice president for marketing.”
 And you say, “What about your wife?”
 And he says, “I just assume that.
 Sure, that goes without saying.”

 It may be that a few people would assume that it was his abounding affection and respect for his wife that kept her from coming to mind.
 But most of us, especially his wife, I think, would assume the opposite, namely, she didn’t come to mind because she’s not of paramount importance in his mind.
 She goes without saying because she goes without significance.

 And we can be certain that she does not like it.
 She does not say, “I feel so loved and so honored because my husband never thinks to mention me among his top priorities.
 I am like the air he breathes — he never gives me a thought.”
 That’s not what she says.
 What she says is this: “If I don’t come to your mind to talk about, then I am not important to you.
 And if you think that I am honored by being taken for granted, then you are wrong, because I’m not.”

 Acknowledging God Honors God